 There are three main ski resorts in Bulgaria, plus a few smaller, less-developed resorts.
 Closest to the capital Sofia is Borovets, Bulgaria’s oldest ski resort.
 It’s set on the edge of the Rila Mountains, with pine-forested pistes that could easily pass for the Alps.

 Borovets has 58km of slopes at between 1300–2560 metres altitude, which are particularly good for intermediate skiers.
-The modern town centre is only 90 minutes from Sofia so you could easily combine a winter city break with a few days on the slopes.
+The modern town centre is only 90 minutes’ drive from Sofia so you could easily combine a winter city break with a few days on the slopes.

 An hour further away is Bansko, with a mix of a UNESCO World Heritage-listed historic old town and buzzing nightlife near the gondola.
-Bansko is located in the scenic Pirin National Park, 160km from Sofia, and is the biggest and most up-to-date ski resort in Bulgaria.
+Bansko is located in the scenic Pirin National Park, 160km from Sofia, and is the biggest and most modern Bulgarian ski resort.

 Bansko has fast, modern lifts, with 18 pistes covering an area of 75km.
 There’s a mix of blue and red runs plus a couple of black runs.
 Bansko’s slopes are located at 2000–2500 metres so it has the longest ski season and best snow record of Bulgaria’s ski resorts.